 Respect the mother’s boundaries: Be mindful of the mother’s energy levels and emotional state.
 Avoid overwhelming her with too many visitors or too much attention.

 Wash your hands: Before holding the baby, wash your hands thoroughly with soap and water to reduce the risk of infection.
-(See Also: Is it Safe to Visit the Netherlands?
-A Traveler’s Guide)
+(See Also: Is it Safe to Visit Family During Covid?
+The Ultimate Guide)

 Be gentle and quiet